Our health benefits, programs and resources can help you and your family members lead healthy lives, practice prevention and keep illness at bay.

 FSAs can help you save money on your taxes by allowing you to use pre-tax dollars to pay for eligible expenses.

 All eligible expenses must be incurred between Jan.
 1 and Dec.
-31 of the plan year in which you elected the FSA ; or the effective date of your HCFSA if elected after Jan.
-1 due to being newly eligible.
+31 of the plan year for which you elected the FSA and while you are covered under the HCFSA:

 See the annual enrollment guide for contribution.

 Employees with an HSA may also have a limited-purpose Health Care Flexible Spending Account (HCFSA).
 A limited-purpose HCFSA works with the HSA to help you increase your tax-free savings and maximize your HSA savings potential.
-You can use this limited-purpose HCFSA to reimburse yourself for qualified dental and vision expenses (e.g., cleaning, prescription glasses, contact lenses, etc.).
+You can be reimbursed from your limited-purpose HCFSA for qualified dental and vision expenses (e.g., teeth cleanings, prescription glasses, contact lenses, etc.).

 Visit NetBenefits for more information.

-Note: Federal law prohibits employees from establishing and contributing to an HSA and participating in a general-purpose Health Care Flexible Spending Account (FSA) at the same time, including if your spouse has a general-purpose HCFSA.
+Note: Federal law prohibits employees from establishing and contributing to an HSA and participating in a general-purpose HCFSA at the same time, including if your spouse has a general-purpose HCFSA.

-IMPORTANT: If you enroll in a High Deductible Health Plan and establish an HSA though Fidelity, your automatic election will be for the limited-purpose health FSA.
+IMPORTANT: If you elect an HCFSA and enroll in a High Deductible Health Plan and establish an HSA though Fidelity, your HCFSA will automatically be a limited-purpose HCFSA.

 For more basics on FSAs, review the Quick Start Guide.